Oven Baked Oysters

 • Remove the pan from the oven and top with equal amounts of Parmesan cheese.
 Cook the oysters for an additional 1-2 minutes or until the cheese is melted.

-• Serve the oysters immediately with warm French bread for dipping.
+• Serve the oysters immediately with crackers or warm French bread for dipping.

 Video